ome/www.openmicroscopy.org/_posts/2015-12-09-omero-status.md

 the beginning of November 2015, the current situation with OMERO versions is as follows:

-- The last release of the **OMERO 5.0.x** line was September 2014.
+- The last release of the **OMERO 5.0.x** line was February 2015.
 This version of OMERO and all earlier ones are now unmaintained - we won’t be updating the 5.0.x line of OMERO; anyone who continues to use them does so at their own risk.

 - **OMERO 5.1.x** is now in “maintenance” - we will provide updates for